 As a master’s student in Economics you are intended to obtain a supervisor during either the 8th (5-year programme) or 2nd (2-year programme) semester of your studies.
 This is to ensure that you get an early start on your thesis and that you have a supervisor to guide you through the whole process.

-In order to be assigned a supervisor, you must have passed at least 190 credits (5-year programme) / 20 credits (2-year programme) in the programme before you start your 8th/2nd semester.
+In order to be assigned a supervisor, you must have passed at least 190 credits (5-year programme) / 20 credits (2-year programme) in the programme.

 How to apply for a supervisor

 Students are free to contact potential supervisors themselves to make an agreement about supervision for the master thesis.
-Remember that external supervisors must be approved by the master’s committee.
-Alternatively, the master’s committee may also assist in finding a supervisor.
-If you want the master’s committee to help you obtain a supervisor, it is important that you inform the committee what you plan to write your thesis about in order for them to find a supervisor that matches your academic interests.
+External supervisors must be approved by the master’s committee.
+Alternatively, the master’s committee may assist in finding a supervisor.

-Remember, you must fill out the form regardless of whether you have made personal arrangements for an external supervisor, or wish the master's committee to assign you a supervisor.
+You must apply for a supervisor regardless of whether you have made personal arrangements with an supervisor, or wish the master's committee to assign you a supervisor.